Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Results

 \section{Results}

-\subsection{Masses of Pseudoscalar Mesons}
+\subsection{Masses of pseudoscalar mesons}

-In this subsection we present our results for the masses of pseudoscalar mesons at seven different values of the magnetic field strength, from $eB=0$ to $1.22~\mathrm{GeV}^2$, using four lattice spacings and performing a controlled continuum extrapolation.
-To improve the robustness of the mass determination and to estimate the associated systematics, we use two complementary ground-state extraction methods (AICc-selected multi-state fits and the oblique Lanczos method) and two continuum extrapolation ans\"atze (linear in $a^2$ using the three finest lattice spacings, and quadratic including an $a^4$ term using all four lattice spacings).
-For each bootstrap sample, we extrapolate each method separately with each ansatz, obtaining four continuum values, and average them to define the continuum mass for that sample.
-The final result is quoted as the median and central 68\% interval of the resulting bootstrap distribution.
-A detailed description of this procedure is given in Appendices~\ref{app:aicc_lanczos_comparison} and ~\ref{app:cont_extr}.
+In this subsection, we present our results for the masses of pseudoscalar mesons at seven different values of the magnetic-field strength, from $eB=0$ to $1.22~\mathrm{GeV}^2$, using four lattice spacings and performing a controlled continuum extrapolation.
+To improve the robustness of the mass determination, we use two complementary ground-state extraction methods (AICc-selected multistate fits and the oblique Lanczos method) together with two continuum-extrapolation \textit{Ans\"atze} (linear and quadratic).

+For each observable, we combine the continuum estimates from the different analysis choices within the bootstrap procedure to define the final continuum estimator.
+The quoted central value is taken as the median of the resulting bootstrap distribution, and the uncertainty is determined from its central 16th--84th percentile interval.
+This uncertainty, therefore, represents the total uncertainty of the final combined estimator, obtained after propagating both the bootstrap fluctuations and the variation among the accepted analysis choices.
+A more detailed description of this procedure is given in Appendix~\ref{app:cont_extr}.
+For transparency, the continuum central values and bootstrap uncertainties obtained from the individual analysis choices are listed in Appendix~\ref{app:summary_data_tables} together with the final quoted results.

-In~\autoref{fig:contband_SIM24_3particle} we show the results for the neutral-pion, kaon, and $\eta^0_{s\bar{s}}$ masses in the top, middle, and bottom panels, respectively, with open symbols indicating finite-$a$ data and filled squares denoting the continuum extrapolated values.
+In~\autoref{fig:contband_SIM24_3particle}, we show the results for the neutral-pion, kaon, and $\eta^0_{s\bar{s}}$ masses in the top, middle, and bottom panels, respectively, with open symbols indicating finite-$a$ data and filled squares denoting the continuum-extrapolated values.
 While the results in the continuum limit are obtained using both the AICc-selected fit analysis and the oblique Lanczos method, for visibility we show at nonzero lattice spacing only the AICc determinations; the same convention is used in~\autoref{fig:charged_mass},~\autoref{fig:sea_valence_pi} and~\autoref{fig:sea_valence_K}.

 From \autoref{fig:contband_SIM24_3particle} we observe that in all three channels the neutral meson masses decrease monotonically with increasing $eB$.
 The effect is largest for the neutral pion, milder for the neutral kaon, and weakest for the $\eta^0_{s\bar{s}}$.
 This hierarchy is made more transparent by the insets in the upper-right corner of each panel, which directly show the ratios of the meson masses at nonzero $eB$ to their values at $eB=0$, $M(B)/M(B=0)$.
 At our strongest magnetic field ($eB=1.22~\mathrm{GeV}^2$), we find that $M_{\pi^0}$, $M_{K^0}$, and $M_{\eta^0_{s\bar{s}}}$ are reduced to about 64\%, 74\%, and 78\% of their $eB=0$ values, respectively.
 This pattern is consistent with our earlier fixed-lattice-spacing study in Ref.~\cite{Ding:2020hxw}, performed on $32^3\times96$ lattices with a heavier-than-physical pion mass at $eB=0$ ($\sim 220~\mathrm{MeV}$), and it extends those results to physical quark masses and the continuum limit.
 Moreover, the observed ordering---heavier mesons being less affected by the magnetic field---is in line with finite-temperature screening-mass studies, where heavier states exhibit a smaller $B$-induced shift~\cite{Ding:2025pbu,Ding:2022tqn}.